High Performance Computing — HPC

 Terremoto Shared HPC Cluster

-The Terremoto cluster was launched in December 2018, and is located in the Columbia University Data Center.
+The Terremoto high performance computing cluster was launched in December 2018, and is located in the Columbia University Data Center.

 The cluster is faculty-governed by the cross-disciplinary SRCPAC and is administered and supported by CUIT’s High Performance Computing team.